TimiMakkonen/android-minesweeper/README.md

 ### Version DEVELOP

 * Added 'SolutionFragment' to show the solution of the current grid.
+* Added primary/secondary click-action-switch button.
 * Added 'complete-around'-feature.
-  * If you perform a primary click action on a visible cell that has:
-    'number of marked neighbouring cells' == 'number of mines around', then all unchecked/invisible cells around this cell get automatically checked, since they trivially should not have a mine.
+  * If you perform a click action on a visible cell that has: 'number of marked neighbouring cells' == 'number of mines around', then all unchecked/invisible cells around this cell get automatically checked, since they trivially should not have a mine.
   * This action can result in a loss if a cell that does not have a mine has been erroneously marked.
 * Modified 'maxGridHeight' and 'maxGridWidth' methods in 'MinesweeperGridView' to make sure that cells are at least 24dp.
 * Handle the exception (by ignoring) when trying to mark a cell in an uninitialised grid.
 * Added preliminary Javadoc comments to classes.
 * In 'MaterialIntSliderAndEditText':
   * Added attributes.